christiannkoch/yt2016/README.md

   - Status **10**: PENDING.
 This status was used by the scheduler to indicate that the last processing time of the video was ~24 hours ago and the worker needs to recrawl the statistics of this video.
   - Status **20**: NOT FOUND.
 The YouTube API did not replied with any metadata for this video.
 Once in this status, the worker did not tried any further attempts to collect metadata for this video.
 - `"results" : [ { "contentDetails" : { "duration" : "PT42S", "dimension" : "2d", "definition" : "hd", "caption" : "false", "licensedContent" : "0", "projection" : "rectangular" }, "id" : "yoftU-xA4Fw", "snippet" : { "publishedAt" : "2015-08-26T23:00:56.000Z", "channelId" : "UCJ6u6QrV4O4aJP7JYF19ejw", "title" : "Rew.
 Orange Circles (Real)", "channelTitle" : "HappierChunk7", "categoryId" : "20", "liveBroadcastContent" : "none" }, "statistics" : { "viewCount" : "10", "likeCount" : "1", "dislikeCount" : "0", "favoriteCount" : "0", "commentCount" : "0" }, "status" : { "uploadStatus" : "processed", "privacyStatus" : "public", "license" : "youtube", "embeddable" : "1", "publicStatsViewable" : "1" }, "inserted_at" : 1482086167 }, ... ]`<br>
   This contains the reported data from the YouTube API.
-For the first crawl crawl, both static and dynamic video metadata was captured.
+For the first crawl, both static and dynamic video metadata was captured.
 For successive crawls only the dynamic (= statistics) video metadata was crawled.
 - `"updated_at" : 1486318262`<br>
   The last time this document was updated
 - `"created_at" : 1481217193`<br>